 Introduction / History

 The Sokoro people live in the southern part of the Guera province of Chad, west of Melfi.
-They number between 6,000 and 8,000 speakers, a small percentage of whom live in the capital city of N'Djamena.
+A small percentage live in the capital city of N'Djamena.

 The Sokoro are subsistence farmers, growing millet and peanuts for their own consumption and limited market sale.
 There is rarely sufficient harvest to see them through the whole year, thus the final months before the early harvest in December are often near famine conditions.
 This area is sub-sahelian thus receives rain only during the period between June and October.